10 rescue dog myths busted!

 However, are you sure you really want a puppy?
 Sure, they are heart-meltingly cute, with their big eyes and wobbly legs.
 But they also have lots of energy to burn and can cause mayhem in your home until they’re properly trained.

 In fact, that’s why the average age of a shelter dog is so low – many people give up their puppies because they’re finding them too much like hard work.

 So whether you take on a puppy from a breeder or a shelter, make sure you’ve researched it properly.
 Do you have the time to train it?
 The patience to cope if it soils your new rug?
 Are your children mature enough to avoid pestering their new family member?

 Plus, remember that puppies don’t stay that way for very long: that bundle of fur will be fully grown within a year or two.

 The very last thing any shelter wants is for you to return your puppy because it’s too hard to handle, or for you to hand back an adult dog when it no longer looks so cute.

-Do your homework and think long and hard about the responsibilities of canine ownership – from daily walks to holidays to dog insurance.
+Do your homework and think long and hard about the responsibilities of canine ownership – from daily walks to holidays to insurance for a dog.

 There’s some truth in this one – but only to a degree.

 Shelters want to make absolutely sure to match your household with the right dog.
 They want your family to be happy and safe – and they don’t want you returning your pooch to the shelter a few months later because the placement hasn’t worked out!